 All essential documentation for registration, including the specified registration fee, must be submitted by the trainee to the Pharmaceutical Society NI no later than the end of 50th week of pre-registration training.
 This will include the final appraisal and declaration, which will indicate when the trainee will have completed 52 weeks.
 Documentation submitted after the 50th week will result in a delay in registration.

-A completed and signed Registration Checklist 2015-16 (Appendix 8) of essential documentation to be submitted for registration must accompany the final submission of documents.
+A completed and signed Registration Checklist 2019-20 of essential documentation to be submitted for registration must accompany the final submission of documents.

 The Registrar reserves the right to meet with a trainee, in which case registration may be delayed.

 Trainees will be registered pharmacists the day after completing the full 52 week training period, i.e. a trainee who has the approval of the Registrar to join the register and who started pre-registration training on 1 July 2019 will be registered pharmacists on 1 July 2020.

 If you are undertaking the October examination you cannot join the register until the day after examination results are released.
 Please refer to the timetable in your training manual for the anticipated date.
 To ensure seamless registration the deadline for receipt of your New Registrant form is 14 days before results are released.

 It is important to note that if you are undertaking the October examination you must still ensure that your e-portfolio and final appraisals are completed no later than the end of the 50th week of your pre-registration training year.

 ( or completed no later than 14 days before you finish your training year)